ruthyankson/hymnal/README.md

 ## Acknowledgements
 -Inspired by the Only Believe Hymnal book.
 -Thanks to the Angular and Bootstrap teams for their awesome tools.
+-Special thanks to Codemium for their invaluable support and resources towards the completion stage of this project.

 <hr>